We earn commissions from brands listed on this site, which influences how listings are presented.

 Handwashing prior to and following touching money can minimize the risks, and steps to disinfect or contain contaminated cash may likewise help the cause.
 But these are not the most effective solutions - the best course of action would be to switch entirely to online banking and payments.

-Aside from curbing the circulation of “suspected” bills, moving to online banking is necessary as brick and mortar bank branches close their doors amidst government-led shut-downs to limit physical contact.
+Aside from curbing the circulation of “suspected” bills, moving to one of the best online banking companies is necessary as brick and mortar bank branches close their doors amidst government-led shut-downs to limit physical contact.
 While only a few bank branches are completely shuttered, most are cutting back hours and minimizing over-the-counter interaction.
 Even if some bank branches do remain open, the current situation mandates that people not congregate in groups - staying healthy means staying at home.
 And this means that if you have banking to do, it is high time to switch to online.

 Switching to Online Banking